khemikalx/khemikalx/README.md

-- 👋 Hi, I’m @khemikalx
+- 👋 Hi, I’m @khemikalx from Ghana.
+I'm 31 and just started learning to become a full stack developer
-- 👀 I’m interested in learning front end web development and App Development
+- 👀 I’m interested in learning  Web Development, App Development and Data Analysis
 - 🌱 I’m currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in order to improve on my skill
 - 📫 You can reach by email @yawson.koffie@gmail.com or on instagram at i.am.yawson
 - ⚡ Fun fact: I love farming